RobertoSaback/Picture-in-Picture/README.md

     <img src="" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Video Component made in JS</h3>
+  <h3 align="center">A Picture-in-Picture project made in JS</h3>

   <p align="center">
-    Created for my own website reasons, but you can take it and use that as you need =)
+   A project that allows you to keep a window opened on background just like old televisions.
     <br />
     <a href="https://github.com/RobertoSaback"><strong>Explore other projects »</strong></a>
     <br />